DejanVukas/ReadTheDocsProject/DWDM/Protection.rst

 SNCP can protect from equipment failures and fiber cut.
 Simply put, SNCP means: dual sending and selective receiving

+SNCP operates at the subnetwork connection level, which refers to a specific path or connection between two nodes in the network.

 SNCP has two types:

 #.
 O-SNCP (Optical), and